-This course provides students with advanced work in reading skills (literal meaning, inference, critical thinking, interpretation and evaluation) and writing skills (organization of ideas, specific methods of development, elements of style, and writing process) in preparation for college level reading and writing in a variety of subjects.
+Prerequisite(s): Placement test score or successful completion of transitional program in reading of development, elements of style, and writing process) in preparation for college level reading and writing in a variety of subjects.
 The course focuses on reading and writing as processes and explores the natural link between careful reading and good writing.
 The course will prepare students for college level reading and writing in a variety of subjects.
 This course will not satisfy graduation requirements.